 The CLI command to add a secret to a role is:

 $ akeyless set-role-rule \ --role-name <role name> \ --path <secret name with path> \ --capability <read|create|update|delete|list|deny> \ --rule-type item-rule The requested rule was successfully set to the role <role name>

-capability option can include a single permission.
-Use multiple
+capabilityargument can include a single permission, either

-capability options to assign multiple permissions.
+capabilityarguments to assign multiple permissions

 For example, to add the AdminCredentials secret in the Admin folder to the SystemAdmin access role, also in the Admin folder, with Read and List permissions, type: